-Transfer applicants must apply prior to beginning their second year of law school, and transfer no more than 32 semester hours (48 quarter hours).
+Transfer applicants must apply prior to beginning their second year of law school and may transfer no more than 32 semester hours (48 quarter hours).

-A transfer student receives University credit on the following terms:
+A transfer student receives academic credit on the following terms:

-- total number of credit hours transferred may not exceed the number of credit hours earned during the first year by University law students;
+- total number of credit hours transferred may not exceed the number of credit hours earned during the first year by Texas Law students;

 - a CR grade is recorded for all transferred work.